Our scope is inclusive; Horizon publishes articles covering any research discipline within its scope.

 These are usually short peer-reviewed articles of around 2,000-3,000 words.
 A perspective article usually includes a short abstract of around 150 words and a few tables and figures, if required.

 Concept papers are summaries of projects or issues that reflect the interests, experience and expertise of the writer or organization.
-Concept papers generally serve the purpose of providing in-depth discussion of a topic that the writer has a strong position on, usually with the intent of obtaining funding for that project from donors.
+Concept papers generally serve the purpose of providing in-depth discussion of a topic that the writer has a b position on, usually with the intent of obtaining funding for that project from donors.
 The terms "concept paper" and "proposal" are often used interchangeably as they can be used for the same function.
 It doesn't involve practical experimentation but instead relies on the researcher analysing available information on a given topic.

 Ideally, a concept paper should be 3 to 6 pages long and explain the "why" and "what" of the research project.